pdgilbert/eg_stm_hal/README.md

 The [status for individual boards described below can be seen at Travis CI.](https://travis-ci.org/pdgilbert/eg_stm_hal).
-That, or the [Status of Examples](#status-of-examples) section below give a better indication of actual status of the project.
+That, or the [Status of Examples](#status-of-examples) section below give a better indication of the actual status of the project.

 ## Preamble
 These are newbie notes.
 I really am new to embedded programming and to Rust.